Nikola Ignjatijević: Red Star Belgrade

 Nikola signed with his former youth club in 2009.
 On 16 July 2009 he made his European dream debut against NK Rudar Velenje.
 Red Star won 1-0 .On 15 August 2009 he made his SuperLiga debut for Red Star against FK Jagodina at Stadion FK Jagodina in 3-0 won.
 He assisted Slavko Perović on 12 December 2009, even on his birthday, in 5-2 won against FK Spartak Subotica.
-He scored his first goal for Red Star in 1-0 win against FK Jagodina on 27 February 2010.
-Ignjatijević scored again for Red Star next week against FK Rad in 2-1 away won.
+He scored his first goal for Red Star in 1–0 win against FK Jagodina on 27 February 2010.
+Ignjatijević scored again for Red Star next week against FK Rad in 2–1 away won.
 He scored the winning goal like last week.

 Loan to Politehnica Timișoara

 On 17 January 2011 Ignjatijević was loaned out at Romanian giants FC Politehnica Timișoara.
 He signed a contract until the summer with option to buy him from Red Star at end of the season.
-He was presented on press conference along his new-team mates Sergei Lepmets, Sorin Ghionea and Andrei Zăgrean and he said: "I came to a very ambitious club, very well organized, eager for success and in next 6 months we expect victories to win Liga 1".
+He was presented on press conference along his new-teammates Sergei Lepmets, Sorin Ghionea and Andrei Zăgrean and he said: "I came to a very ambitious club, very well organized, eager for success and in next 6 months we expect victories to win Liga 1".
 On 16 June 2011 his contract expired and he returned to Red Star Belgrade after making a good impression in Liga 1.